MetricNet: Recovering Metric Scale in Generative Navigation Policies: Overview

 The minima and maxima are calculated across all training datasets.
 During inference, $\Delta\tilde{\mathbf{a}}$ is reversed as

 We retrieve the full waypoint trajectory by integrating $\tilde{A}_i$ with ${\tilde{\mathbf{a}}_t = \tilde{\mathbf{a}}_{t-1} + \Delta \tilde{\mathbf{a}}_t}$ and ${\tilde{\mathbf{a}}_i=[0,0]}$.

-Note that, during inference, the first normalization step cannot be reversed directly because the real-world scale $\phi_\text{gt}$ is unknown.
-To recover the real-world trajectory, previous works apply a handcrafted scaling factor $\phi_\text{tuned}$ as
+Note that, during inference, the first normalization step cannot be reversed directly because the metric scale to the real-world $\phi_\text{gt}$ is unknown.
+To recover the metric trajectory, previous works apply a handcrafted scaling factor $\phi_\text{tuned}$ as